Pistonite/txtpp/README.md

 #### USAGE
 Empty directive has the empty string as the name and does nothing.
 It can be used to remove lines from the input.
 #### ARGUMENTS
+Can have more than one line.
 All arguments to the empty directive will be ignored.
 #### BEHAVIOR
 Nothing
 #### EXAMPLE